Elem8100/MapleNecrocer/README.md

 -A better wz lib (for older and newer wz.
 But Delphi having some issues)

 Note:
-This project is under early stage of development,so there is no release/download yet.But you can compile and run.
+This project is under "early stage of development", so there is no release/download yet.
+But you can compile and run.

+Compile:
+Vs 2022 or higher
+Credits and Acknowledgement:
+Kagamia's WzComparerR2